Medically reviewed by Kristin Hall, FNP

-Most people who use sertraline won’t experience any side effects, or will only experience a few of the mild side effects listed above.
+People who use sertraline may not experience any side effects, or may only experience a few of the mild side effects listed above.

-A small percentage of people who use sertraline also experience severe dizziness and lightheadedness, often shortly after taking the medication.
+A small percentage of people who use sertraline may also experience severe dizziness and lightheadedness.

 A small number of people who use sertraline have reported severe chest pain after taking the medication.